Paris: Museums

+The Louvre received 2.8 million visitors in 2021, holding its position as the world's most-visited museum.
+Its treasures include the Mona Lisa, the Venus de Milo statue, and Liberty Leading the People.
+The second-most visited museum, with 1.5 million visitors in 2021, was the Centre Georges Pompidou, also known as Beaubourg, which houses the Musée National d'Art Moderne.
+The National Museum of Natural History followed with 1.4 million visitors.
+It is famous for its dinosaur artefacts, mineral collections, and its Gallery of Evolution.

+The Musée d'Orsay, featuring 19th-century art and the French Impressionists, had one million visitors.
+Paris hosts one of the largest science museums in Europe, the Cité des sciences et de l'industrie (984,000 visitors in 2020), and one of the oldest, the Musée des Arts et Métiers (opened in 1794).
+The other most-visited museums in 2021 were the Fondation Louis Vuitton (691,000), the Musée du Quai Branly – Jacques Chirac, featuring indigenous art and cultures of Africa, Asia, Oceania, and the Americas.
+(616,000); the Musée Carnavalet (History of Paris) (606,000), and the Petit Palais, the art museum of the City of Paris (518,000).

-The Musée de l'Orangerie, near both the Louvre and the Orsay, also exhibits Impressionists and Post-Impressionists, including most of Claude Monet's large Water Lilies murals.
+The Musée de l'Orangerie, near the Louvre and the Orsay, also exhibits Impressionists and Post-Impressionists, including most of Claude Monet's large Water Lilies murals.
 The Musée national du Moyen Âge, or Cluny Museum, presents Medieval art.
 The Guimet Museum, or Musée national des arts asiatiques, has one of the largest collections of Asian art in Europe.
 There are also notable museums devoted to individual artists, including the Musée Picasso, the Musée Rodin, and the Musée national Eugène Delacroix.

 The military history of France is presented by displays at the Musée de l'Armée at Les Invalides.
 In addition to the national museums, run by the Ministry of Culture, the City of Paris operates 14 museums, including the Carnavalet Museum on the history of Paris, Musée d'Art Moderne de la Ville de Paris, Palais de Tokyo, the House of Victor Hugo, the House of Balzac and the Catacombs of Paris.
 There are also notable private museums.
 The Contemporary Art museum of the Louis Vuitton Foundation, designed by architect Frank Gehry, opened in October 2014 in the Bois de Boulogne.